MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 ## User licenses

 Every user needs a commercial license, which is integrated with a Microsoft Entra identity.
-The user license may be Free, Power BI Pro, or Power BI Premium Per User.
+The user license could be Free, Power BI Pro, or Power BI Premium Per User.

 A user license is obtained via a subscription, which authorizes a certain number of licenses with a start and end date.